 M1 Spend is a wholly-owned operating subsidiary of M1 Holdings Inc. M1 is not a bank.
 M1 Checking Accounts furnished by Lincoln Savings Bank, Member FDIC.

 *1.5% – 10% Owner’s Rewards cash back earned on eligible purchases subject to a maximum of $200 cash back per calendar month.
-Cash back rates of 2.5% – 10% require an active M1 Plus subscription (billed at $125 annually).
+Cash back rates of 2.5% – 10% require an active M1 Plus subscription (billed at $95 annually or at $10 monthly).